88mphapp/docs/docs/smartcontract.md

 ###### Important note

-Withdrawing may fail if the 88mph pool has failed to generate enough interest from the underlying money market to cover the deficit incurred by the original upfront interest payout, and no one has funded the difference.
+Withdrawing may fail if the 88mph pool has failed to generate enough interest from the underlying money market to cover the promised fixed-rate interest, and no one has funded the difference.
 This is the main risk of depositing into 88mph.
-If withdrawing actually fails, `earlyWithdraw()` may be called to get back the deposit minus the upfront interest and fee.

 ##### `function multiEarlyWithdraw(uint256[] calldata depositIDList, uint256[] calldata fundingIDList) external`